Art Collectors Reviews of Chris Fabbri artwork

 “Whenever I’m lucky enough to come across something exceptionally cool or moving,

-I like to share so others can experience it too…this dude is a painter from Cali
+I like to share so others can experience it too…this dude is a painter from California

-who lives by the beach & paints everyone and everything you could possibly imagine,
+who paints everyone and everything you could possibly imagine,

 and he paints on obscure surfaces like metal, wood, sheets, telephones, floor mats,